-On November 3 at the University of Toronto, Ontario, Canada, noted doctors Cedric Garland and Tracey O'Connor are running a seminar on how vitamin D can be used to prevent breast cancer -- as well as infectious diseases, type 1 diabetes, hypertension, colon cancer, and falls in the elderly.
+Last November 3, 2009 at the University of Toronto, Ontario, Canada, noted doctors Cedric Garland and Tracey O'Connor ran a seminar on how vitamin D can be used to prevent breast cancer -- as well as infectious diseases, type 1 diabetes, hypertension, colon cancer, and falls in the elderly.

-Presenters will include some of the best known vitamin D researchers/practitioners, such as Robert P. Heaney, Reinhold Vieth, John White and Susan Whiting.
+Presenters included some of the best known vitamin D researchers/practitioners, such as Robert P. Heaney, Reinhold Vieth, John White, and Susan Whiting.

 It is estimated that 25 to 50 percent of any healthcare budget could be saved with adequate vitamin D serum levels

-The conference will look at the current research and practice with vitamin D to enable everyone to take action today based on what's known to solve the deficiency epidemic, and to start the prevention of many diseases.
+The conference looked at the current research and practice with vitamin D to enable everyone to take action today based on what's known to solve the deficiency epidemic, and to start the prevention of many diseases.

 |Vitamin D Dose Recommendations